elipec8/r6marketplace-helper/README.md

 * **Trades Manager** - manages trades for all Users in DB, who have linked Ubisoft Account, have trade managers and enabled trade management setting.
 Uses Users and Items stats from DB.
+User can specify Expression for calculating Trade Priority, by item's stats, himself.
 Notifies Users via Notifications Service about performed operations.